josevieira-me/laravel-support/readme.md

 composer require josevieirame/laravel-support
 ```

 ## Requirements

-The following versions of PHP are supported by this version.
+Only PHP 5.6 or above are supported by this version.

-* PHP 5.6
-* PHP 7.0
-* HHVM

 ## Testing
 ``` bash